Thewbi/neorv32/README.md

 ![image info](res/images/DebuggingInstructions.png)

+REMARK: The surfer trace viewer (https://surfer-project.org/) is used in the image above.

 This trace shows that the frontend prefetches instructions in non-intuitive ways.
 For example the compressed instruction 0x00002b27 is fetched, then 0x80028293 is fetched and then 0x00002b27 is fetched again!

 The execution engine is displayed in the lower traces thanks to the debug-signals inserted above.

-The instr traces contains the instruction that the execution engine sees and the valid trace dictates if the execution engine is triggered to consume the instruction.
+The *debug_instr* trace contains the instruction that the execution engine sees and the *debug_valid* trace dictates if the execution engine is triggered to consume the instruction.
 If the valid signal is low, the execution engine ignores the instruction.

 The execution engine traces show which instructions are executed by the CPU.
+For example the second fetch of the compressed instruction 0x00002b27 is ignored by the execution engine as the *debug_valid* signal is low.